hussaino03/Devspace/README.md

 ## Domain Name

-Our project's domain name is "virtual.study"
+Our project's domain name is "studywith.tech"

 ## Inspiration